Home > Pregnancy > Baby Development > 8 Weeks Pregnant

 In early pregnancy, several small meals are often easier to cope with than two or three large ones.
 Try these ideas; they’ll also help you make every meal count in that they provide good nutrition for you and your growing baby:

 And to drink…?
 Mix and match, orange juice, apple and mango juice, a glass of milk or fortified soy milk, sparkling water, tomato juice.

 Eating well on a budget is a challenge… but it can be done!

 If you’re a teenager, you need good food for yourself and your baby because you’re both growing!
-When you’re out with friends, it’s tempting to eat foods like burgers or crisps.
+When you’re out with friends, it’s tempting to eat foods like burgers or chips.
 You may think it’s hard to afford ‘good’ food, but eating bread, cereals, cheese, lean meat, canned fish, fruits (fresh, dried, canned or frozen) will help you get the nutrients you need, especially calcium and iron.
 And it will usually cost less than eating fast food.

 Not eating to try to stop gaining weight (and perhaps ‘stopping it showing’) won’t work.
-The best thing you can do is eat well, because both you and your baby will benefit in the long run.
+The best thing you can do is eat well because both you and your baby will benefit in the long run.